 Skill Level: Easy peasy – beginner-friendly!

-The rhubarb season begins in late spring through early summer, so it might seem that the rhubarb bread-baking season is short, but rhubarb freezes well, and frozen rhubarb can be used in this bread.
+The rhubarb season begins in late spring through early summer, so it might seem that the rhubarb bread-baking season is short, but rhubarb freezes well, and frozen rhubarb can also be used in this bread.

 - Brown Sugar – I used light, but you could use dark as well; it would have a bit more of a molasses taste.